-You should be able to find the answers to most of your questions about the course in this Syllabus or in the Timeline, or by using the Student Information Tool.
-However, if you're unable to find the answer you're looking for though those means, you can post a question on the Administrative Questions Forum.
+You should be able to find the answers to most of your questions about the course in this Syllabus or in the Timeline, or by using the Student Information Tool (blue button on the course home page).
+However, if you're unable to find the answer you're looking for though those means, you can post a question on one of the course Questions Forums (see the "Questions?" widget on the course home page).